in Curriculum vitæ, Politica, Texts

 Few are those who have a VHS at home, most of us go to the newly established “video halls” to watch an American movie dubbed by an unknown amateur with a clothes-peg on his nose aimed at making his voice unidentifiable: the KGB has just stopped persecuting such underground dubbers in its holy war against the Western VHS proliferation.

 ↑ The anthem of Perestroika, West-made The anthem of Perestroika, East-made.
-If the video is unavailable, then follow this link.

 The Soviet Perestroikan television shows new incredible things: fall of the Berlin Wall, the Velvet Revolution, triumph of Solidarność, fall of Ceaușescu, struggle for independence in the Baltic republics (Sąjūdis, popular fronts, a 675 km long human chain from Vilnius to Tallinn) and elsewhere.
 Every day there’s something incredible happening in Hungary, Bulgaria, Albania.
 The Warsaw Treaty, Comecon and the whole circus is falling apart like a house of cards.
 Tricolors with a hole in the middle are the symbol of the moment.
 It’s super-great everywhere in Central and Eastern Europe, only Yugoslavia is quickly heating up and terribly explodes with Vukovar and Dubrovnik.